mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-2015.md

 6. Switch to Ninja for build scripts on Linux/Mac
 7. Moving development information to gh-pages/github wiki
 8. Dropping support for OSX 10.8.
 Paraview/clang/intel/etc is pushing us to make this decision (Stuart/Pete on behalf of Steve)
+9. Names against all items on agenda for Dev meeting.
+10. C++ coding standard feedback
+11. Time line for pull request and moving to github issues

 Minutes
 =======